Eyelid lift (blepharoplasty) for drooping eyelids - a brief overview

 What fascinates you personally about eyelid surgery?

 I like it when you have to work with precision.
-We operate with magnifying glasses, fine instruments and suture with very fine sutures that you can barely see.
+We operate with magnifying glasses, fine instruments and suture with very fine sutures that are barely visible.
 The skin of the eyelids and the eye are very sensitive.
 Surgery has to be very careful, after all you can't hide the result.
 That's what I really like about facial surgery.
 Experience and precise technique come together here - we are effectively "surgical watchmakers".

 Was there any patient feedback that you particularly remember?